evervault/node-secureworker/README.md

-Running code inside a secure environment (enclave) nobody can inspect or tamper with is great, but not very helpful if you cannot prove to others that you have really executed the code inside a specific enclave, or prove to others that they are really communicating with the enclave, and not somebody who is pretending to be that enclave.
+Running code inside a secure environment (enclave) nobody can inspect or tamper with is great, but not very helpful if you cannot prove to others that you have really executed the code inside a specific enclave, or prove to others that they are really communicating with the enclave as opposed to somebody who is pretending to be that enclave.

-To address this, Intel provides a service which can provide such proofs for you (now you have to trust Intel, but you are already trusting them with [correctness of their CPUs](https://www.wired.com/2016/06/demonically-clever-backdoor-hides-inside-computer-chip/)).
+To address this, Intel provides a service which can provide such proofs for you (you have to trust Intel, but you are already trusting them with [correctness of their CPUs](https://www.wired.com/2016/06/demonically-clever-backdoor-hides-inside-computer-chip/)).

-The process to prove to others that something executed inside a specific *enclave*, simplified, can be as follows:
+The process to prove to others that something executed inside a specific *enclave*, simplified, is as follows:

 1. every *enclave* has a *measurement* which corresponds to its binary image (code);
    in our case this consists of code provided by this package to run JavaScript inside an *enclave*, and your scripts you built into the *enclave*
-2. when *enclave* wants to produce such proof, it generates a *report* which binds a *measurement* with CPU identity and optional additional *report data* (often a *nonce* to prevent proof we are generating to be reused)
+2. when the *enclave* wants to produce such proof, it generates a *report* which binds a *measurement* with CPU identity and optional additional *report data* (often a *nonce* to prevent proof we are generating to be reused)
 3. outside *enclave*, but on the same machine, a *report* is exchanged for a *quote* by a quoting *enclave* provided by Intel, and running on the machine as well
-4. a *quote* is send to Intel's remote attestation service and if everything looks like it is coming from the SGX platform and their CPUs, it produces an *attestation*
+4. a *quote* is sent to Intel's Remote Attestation service and if everything is coming from a valid SGX enclave on an SGX-enabled platform and CPU, it produces an *attestation*
-5. one can verify offline this *attestation* using Intel's public key, furthermore, one should also verify that the *measurement* corresponds to the expected code, and probably check *report data* (especially if used as a *nonce*)
+5. one can verify offline this *attestation* using Intel's public key.
+One should also verify that the *measurement* corresponds to the expected code, and probably check *report data* (especially if used as a *nonce*)

-Alternatively, steps 4. and 5. can be done directly, online, by a peer who would contact Intel's remote attestation service with a *quote* and obtain *attestation*.
+Alternatively, steps _4_ and _5_ can be done directly, online, by a peer who would contact Intel's Remote Attestation service with a *quote* and obtain an *attestation*.

 On the other hand, sometimes one wants to know if they are communicating with a specific *enclave*.
 Often so that they can provide it a secret nobody else should receive.
 In this case a process could be: